 With the rising cost of living, it is crucial to keep a close eye on your income and expenses.
 If you do need to take out a loan, a private moneylender could provide various ways to assist you financially.
 You might get a better interest rate on a loan than you would get on a credit card, but this depends on the credit history of the person borrowing the money.

-Take care of outstanding student loans before setting your sights on the stock market.
+Take care of or refinance outstanding student loans before setting your sights on the stock market.
 Second, establish an emergency fund for those unexpected situations such as a medical operation or transmission failure.
 Have enough money to be able to pay at least a month’s worth of living expenses.
 If those two conditions are met, it’s worth your time to start thinking about investing.

 What types of investments are there?